ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 - 'creds', which MUST be present if the 'get\_creds' parameter was present in the Join Request, and MUST NOT be present otherwise.
 It specifies the authentication credentials of all the Publishers in the security group.

-- 'peer\_roles', which MAY be omitted even if 'creds' is present, since: i) each authentication credential conveyed in the 'creds' parameter is associated with a Client authorized to be Publisher in the group; and ii) it is irrelevant whether such a Client was also authorized to be Subscriber in the group.
+- 'peer\_roles', which MAY be omitted even if 'creds' is present, since: i) each authentication credential conveyed in the 'creds' parameter is associated with a Client authorised to be Publisher in the group; and ii) it is irrelevant whether such a Client is also authorised to be Subscriber in the group.
 If 'creds' is not present, 'peer\_roles' MUST NOT be present.

 - 'peer\_identifiers', which MUST be present if 'creds' is also present, and MUST NOT be present otherwise.
 The identifiers are the Publisher Sender IDs, whose corresponding authentication credentials are specified in the 'creds' parameter (REQ25).